Statistics Estonia starts monitoring consumers’ and enterprises’ economic confidence: each response matters

-According to the preliminary estimate of Statistics Estonia, in March, the harmonised index of consumer prices (HICP), which includes the expenditures of tourists, decreased by 0.2% compared with February.
-Compared with March last year, the HICP rose by 3.3%.
-This is a flash estimate which will be refined once more detailed data on March prices are received.
+According to the preliminary estimate of Statistics Estonia, in April, the harmonised index of consumer prices (HICP), which includes the expenditures of tourists, increased by 0.9% compared with March.
+Compared with April last year, the HICP rose by 3.3%.
+This is a flash estimate which will be refined once more detailed data on April prices are received.

 Exports of goods of Estonian origin increased by 4% in September